stffrdhrn/stffrdhrn.github.io/_drafts/relocs.md

   - Place holders is filled during runtime by the dynamic linker.  i.e. Procedure Link Table
   - For example, relocation entries added to `.got` and `.plt` sections which link to shared objects.

+*Note: Statically built binaries do not have any dynamic relocations and are not loaded with the dynamic linker.*

 In general link time relocations are used to fill in relocation entries in code.
 Dynamic relocations fill in relocation entries in data sections.